tonystark20-hy/receipt-processor/README.md

 The Receipt Processor is a web service that processes receipt data and calculates points based on specific rules.
 The service provides two main endpoints:

 /receipts/process: Accepts receipt data and returns an ID for the processed receipt.
-/receipts/{id}/points: Returns the number of points awarded for a receipt given its ID.
+/receipts/{id}/points: Returns the number of points awarded for a receipt given its ID.\

-This service is built with Go and is containerized using Docker for easy deployment and testing.
+This service is built with Python and is containerized using Docker for easy deployment and testing.

 ## Requirements
 * Docker